dchesbro/bashdoard/README.md

 BASHDOARD_TITLE    // The server name used in the page title and MOTD.
 ```

-By default all containers will be displayed and individual containers can be configured using the following labels:
+By default all containers will be displayed and individual containers can be
+configured using the following labels:

 ```
-my_container:
+example_container:
   labels:
     - bashdoard.hide=true                     // Hide the container from Bashdoard list.
     - bashdoard.port=3000                     // The container port, uses the defined hostname as base URL.
-    - bashdoard.url=http://container.localhost // The container URL or any URL really, overrides port label if also defined.
+    - bashdoard.url=http://container.host.tld // The container or any other URL or any URL, overrides port label if also defined.
 ```